jetzlstorfer/developing-microservices/README.md

 # Developing Microservices

 This is the home of the Dynatrace Developing Microservices workshop.
+In this workshop you will learn how to develop and deploy microservices on a Kubernetes Cluster.

 Information: dominik.sachsenhofer@dynatrace.com